huggingface/blog/bloom-megatron-deepspeed-technology.md

 We have run into a variety of other problems that led to 5-10h downtime several times, some related to a deadlock bug in PyTorch, others due to running out of disk space.
 If you are curious about specific details please see [training chronicles](https://github.com/bigscience-workshop/bigscience/blob/master/train/tr11-176B-ml/chronicles.md).

+We were planning for all these downtimes when deciding on the feasibility of training this model - we chose the size of the model to match that feasibility and the amount of data we wanted the model to consume.
+With all the downtimes we managed to finish the training in our estimated time.
+As mentioned earlier it took about 1M compute hours to complete.

-One of the limitations was that of SLURM which wasn't designed to be used by a team of people.
+One other issue was that SLURM wasn't designed to be used by a team of people.
 A SLURM job is owned by a single user and if they aren't around, the other members of the group can't do anything to the running job.
 We developed a kill-switch workaround that allowed other users in the group to kill the current process without requiring the user who started the process to be present.
 This worked well in 90% of the issues.
 If SLURM designers read this - please add a concept of Unix groups, so that a SLURM job can be owned by a group.

 As the training was happening 24/7 we needed someone to be on call - but since we had people both in Europe and West Coast Canada overall there was no need for someone to carry a pager, we would just overlap nicely.
 Of course, someone had to watch the training on the weekends as well.
 We automated most things, including recovery from hardware crashes, but sometimes a human intervention was needed as well.